About Peanut Butter Cookie Bars

-Allow bars to cool completely before cutting into desired shape (typically 2-by-2 inch bars).
+Allow cookie bar base to cool completely before removing from the jelly roll pan (grip the edges of aluminum foil and lift up).
+Cut the cookie bars into desired shapes (typically 2-by-2 inch bars).
 Store at room temperature in a sealed container.

 251kcal | Fat: 15g | Saturated fat: 6g | Cholesterol: 6mg | Sodium: 177mg | Potassium: 189mg | Carbohydrates: 25g | Fiber: 2g | Sugar: 14g | Protein: 5g | Vitamin A: 67% | Calcium: 57% | Iron: 2%